lilia-esc/prog_practices_demo/README.md

 This GitHub repository accompanies my July 2021 tutorial on 'Good Programming Practices' for new members of the Patel Group.

-Using an example Python program to calculate the radius of gyration of a small polymer and a relatively large protein, this repository (and the accompanying slides) cover the following topics:
+By using an example Python program to calculate the radius of gyration of a small polymer and a relatively large protein, this repository (and the accompanying slides) cover the following topics: